DTUWindEducation/p0-intro-team-0/GitAnswers.md

 9. Should I from now on version my word and powerpoint slides using git?
 Why/why not?
+You can, but the version control would only be in a "was it changed" way, and cannot show line-by-line differences.

 10. What could happen when I push my latest commit to the remote repository without pulling first?